replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Bug Fixes {#bug-fixes-v2023-03-21-0}
 * Fixes Rook Ceph preflight health checks done when migrating from Rook where it is considered unhealthy because was not possible to find the the ceph-version.
 This resolves a bug in Rook Ceph versions < `1.4.8` where the Ceph Version is not properly set to the deployment labels.
 * Fixes broken upgrades caused by not being able to uninstall Rook.
 Failures will be highlighted in the console with further information.
-* Fixes issues where the script gets stuck when migrating from Rook.
+* Fixes issues where the install script gets stuck when migrating from Rook.
 Timeouts were added with further information displayed via the console.
 * Fixes a bug where Rook data was not being removed even after Rook Ceph was removed from the cluster.
 * Fixes bug regression introduced in the previous release `v2023.03.20-0` where the registry addon fails to create the object store.